r7kamura/kamo.js/README.md

 ```

 ### .fromEventHandler(Object, String) -> Stream
-Sets an event handler to given object and creates a new Stream from this handler.
+Creates a new Stream from the event handler property of given object.

 ```js
 kamo.Stream.fromEventHandler(window, 'onkeyup').subscribe(function(event) {